-All SHTM students are required to submit a completed Health History and Examination Form to the Student Health Service prior to the first day of classes.
-This form includes a health history, physical exam, PPD, documentation of a TDAP immunization within the last 5 years, and documentation of titers for measles, mumps, rubella, varicella and hepatitis B. Students must also sign the meningitis form online via SOLAR.
-If a student has a history of a positive PPD, documentation of a negative chest x-ray and/or treatment is required.
+All SHP students are required to submit/upload a completed SHP Health Form for Clinical Programs to CastleBranch® the School of Health Professions platform for health clearance and to the Student Health Service Wolfie Portal prior to the first day of classes.
+This form includes a health history, physical exam, PPD or QuantiFERON®, documentation of a TDAP immunization within the last 5 years, and quantitative documentation of titers including lab values and ranges for measles, mumps, rubella, varicella and hepatitis B. Students must also sign the meningitis form online via SOLAR.
+If a student has a history of a positive PPD, documentation of a negative chest x-ray and/or treatment and the SHP TB Symptom Questionnaire are required.
+Results and questionnaire are required to be uploaded to CastleBranch.